thomascarreau/NSEoS/README.md

 * `mcp_icrust`, for the multicomponent Coulomb plasma calculation in the free neutron regime with a perturbative implementation of the nuclear statistical equilibrium for a given nuclear model.
+See [Carreau, T., A. F. Fantina, and F. Gulminelli.
+"Inner crust of a neutron star at the point of crystallization in a multicomponent approach."
+Astronomy & Astrophysics 640 (2020): A77.](https://www.aanda.org/articles/aa/abs/2020/08/aa38347-20/aa38347-20.html) for published results.

 Feel free to write new apps using the functions of the library and to contact thomascarreau@protonmail.com if you wish to contribute.